RodneyShag/AWS_S3/readme.md

 - __How enable CORS for s3 bucket__ - (10:15) Simple.
 Go to s3 bucket that we're trying to get data from, click Permissions -> CORS, and add a bucket policy (with custom code).

-# Chapter 10 - Practical Uses of S3

-skip this chapter - just shows how to use a specific non-AWS tool (CloudBerry).

 # References

-Repo is based on [S3 Masterclass](https://acloud.guru/learn/aws-lambda) tutorial by "A Cloud Guru" in February 2017 - An amazing course.
-The encryption part of this course was excellent!
+- Repo is based on [S3 Masterclass](https://acloud.guru/learn/aws-lambda) tutorial by "A Cloud Guru" - an amazing course.
+  - The encryption part of this course was excellent!
+  - Skip chapter 10 since it just shows how to use a specific non-AWS tool (CloudBerry).